dkeenan7/LyteFyba/PCB/Readme.txt

 * Add the thick red GND track north of the processor, and the thin red Vdd track south of R7, if necessary.
 * Add all bypass resistors to the selection (easier with one layer displayed at a time).
+* Add the snap-off holes for the bypass outriggers.
 * Add all copper pour outlines associated with bypass resistors to the selection (not the copper interior, just the outlines).
 Ctrl-Shift-Clicking is useful here.
 * Remove the board outline, including the oval holes, from the selection.
 Ctrl-Shift-Clicking is useful here.